Here are our information-gathering and dissemination practices for several McDonogh School Web sites (http://mcdonogh.org/):

 McDonogh School Attn: Webmaster 8600 McDonogh Road Owings Mills, Maryland 21117

 McDonogh School's website contains links to other independently run websites outside the "mcdonogh.org" domain.
-The School is not responsible for the privacy practices or the content of such websites.
+The school is not responsible for the privacy practices or the content of such websites.

 McDonogh School (“McDonogh”) deeply values the trust parents place in us regarding their information, and the information of their children.
 We continually evaluate our data practices in order to ensure your information is responsibly used to provide the best service to you and your children.
 This page is intended to help you feel empowered and informed about your information, your child’s information, and how it’s used.
-If at any point you have questions, please email the Chief Information Officer, who serves as McDonogh’s data officer.
+If at any point you have questions, please email the Director of Information Technology, who serves as McDonogh’s data officer.

 McDonogh collects a variety of contact information to communicate with our families, demographic information in order to best serve our community, academic information which is central to our work, health information to comply with state law and to serve our students, and financial information in order to fulfill our business obligations.
 McDonogh partners with vendors of services which also can collect some data on website or service use, and we share only the identifying information necessary for those services to perform as our families expect.
 McDonogh evaluates each vendor’s Terms of Service to ensure that only the minimum amount of data needed is requested and transmitted, that it is held and processed in a secure fashion, that we get it back if our relationship with the vendor ends, and that they destroy it from their systems when it is no longer needed.
 We expect our vendors to treat your information as well as we do, we communicate that expectation clearly, and we require that they perform to our expectations of security and privacy.
 Each of our vendors have statements similar to this about what information they collect and how it is used.

 Your information is requested and generated in phases at McDonogh.
 Families apply for admission, and that requires certain pieces of information.
 Accepted families then matriculate, and that step requires other information.
 As students attend school, performance and behavioral information is created and families have rights to that information.
 After a student leaves, those rights remain.
 When a student graduates, additional information is created and collected over time.
 Below, we describe what information is collected and how we use it in these phases.
-If you have any questions, please email the Chief Information Officer.
+If you have any questions, please email the Director of Information Technology.

 Families interested in attending McDonogh are asked to provide contact information and basic identifying information for the children for whom they are exploring enrollment.
 If a family chooses to apply, McDonogh requires name information for the child and at least one guardian, contact information for the guardian, as well as date of birth information for the child.
 Additionally, previous academic information for the child applying, if applicable, is required.
 McDonogh requests (but does not require) that families volunteer additional demographic information, and this information is later analyzed to understand how different groups of people come to McDonogh.